Top

 Sites

-Time-consuming data entry in multiple locations, to-do lists that keep getting longer, and are difficult to manage across multiple tools and applications.
+Sites mentioned time-consuming data entry in multiple locations, to-do lists that keep getting longer, and are difficult to manage across multiple tools and applications.
+“I don’t have time to do data entry in multiple locations and return my Sponsor’s calls.”

 Sponsors

+Sponsors complained that sites are not updating and reporting critical data.
 “My sites aren’t returning my calls.
 I’m not getting the data I need.”

 Task Management